English Muffins Recipe

 English Muffins are really easy to make at home.
 For this recipe, you need access to a griddle, and to a bread machine to mix the dough.
 Those with a heavy-duty stand mixer can of course use that instead of a bread machine for the mixing.

-Place items EXCEPT the cornmeal in the bread machine pan in the order listed (unless your bread machine indicates otherwise.)
+- Place items EXCEPT the cornmeal in the bread machine pan in the order listed (unless your bread machine indicates otherwise.)
 Put machine on dough cycle.
+OR use stand mixer.

-Use your cutter to cut out rounds.
+- Use your cutter to cut out rounds.
 You should get around a dozen, occasionally you may get one or two fewer or more.
 Place the rounds on the prepared cookie sheet.
 You will of course end up with one last hodge-podge one from the bits and pieces of dough; form that into a round too.
 Cover them all with a clean dry tea towel.
-Start your griddle warming to 175 C (350 F.)
+Start your griddle warming to 175 C / 350 F / Gas mark 3.

 Instead of the water and powdered milk, you can of course use 250 ml (1 cup) skim milk.
 If you're not worried about salt intake, you can of course use salted butter.
 For the flour, think of these as breads -- use all-purpose, or bread flour.
 Not self-rising or plain flour.
 Those with a heavy-duty stand mixer such as a Cuisinart can of course use that instead of a bread machine for making the dough.

 Tried this recipe?Let us know how it was!

 Each muffin from this recipe is 4 Weight Watchers PointsPlus® and has 75 mg sodium (compare with store-bought ones which can be 250 mg of sodium and upwards.)